 Step 1: Recognize you’re on a long road

 Chapter 7 and Chapter 11 bankruptcies remain on your credit history for up to 10 years, while a discharged Chapter 13 will fall off after a maximum of seven.
-That doesn’t mean you won’t get credit for 10 years – you might be able to get it today.
+That doesn’t mean you won’t get credit for seven or 10 years — you might be able to get it the same day your filing goes through.
 And as time passes and the negative effect on your credit fades, it will get easier.